Redshift space three-point correlation function of IGM at $z<0.48$: Connection to galaxies

 In Fig.~\ref{IF}, we plot the CDF of impact parameters of these galaxies associated with triplet, pair and singlet \lya\ systems.
 The left, middle and right columns denote impact parameters considered for the nearest galaxy, average of two nearest galaxies and average of three nearest galaxies, respectively.
 Top panels are for \NHI $> 10^{12.5}$ cm$^{-2}$ case and the bottom panels are for \NHI $> 10^{13.5}$ cm$^{-2}$.

-As discussed before, the median impact parameter with the nearest galaxies for the triplets in our sample is 405.0 kpc and the largest separation found is 3.8 Mpc.
-In the case of doublets (respectively singlets) the median impact parameter is 423.5 kpc (respectively 645.1kpc) and the largest separation found is 3.8 Mpc (respectively 5.4 Mpc).
-From panel (b) and (c) of Fig~\ref{IF}, we notice that 70 (i.e 84\% absorbers) and 57 (i.e 69\% absorbers) out of 83 triplets have at least two and three nearby galaxies with velocity separation $<500$ \kms.
-The median separations of two nearest galaxies are 626.8 kpc, 641.2 kpc and 796.2 kpc for triplets, doublets and singlets respectively.
-The median separation for three nearest galaxies are 951.3 kpc, 765.3 kpc and 929.4 kpc for triplets, doublets and singlets respectively.
-While there is clear distinction in the impact parameter for the single and multiple (i.e doublets plus triplets) \lya\ absorbers, we do not find any significant difference between the median impact parameter doublets and triplets.
+As discussed before for the \NHI $> 10^{12.5}$ cm$^{-2}$ case, the median impact parameter with the nearest galaxies for the triplets in our sample is 405.0 pkpc and the largest separation found is 3.8 pMpc.
+In the case of doublets (respectively singlets) the median impact parameter is 415.4 pkpc (respectively 645.1 pkpc) and the largest separation found is 3.8 pMpc (respectively 5.4 Mpc) .
+From panel (b) and (c) of Fig~\ref{IF}, we notice that 69 (i.e 85\% triplets) and 56 (i.e 69\% triplets) out of 81 triplets have at least two and three nearby galaxies with velocity separation $<500$ \kms.
+The median separations of two nearest galaxies are 658.4 pkpc, 608.9 pkpc and 796.2 pkpc for triplets, doublets and singlets respectively.
+While there is clear distinction in the median impact parameter for the single and multiple (i.e doublets plus triplets) \lya\ absorbers, we do not find any significant difference between the median impact parameter of doublets and triplets.
+The median separation for three nearest galaxies are 953.5 pkpc, 651.9 pkpc and 931.5 pkpc for triplets, doublets and singlets respectively. { Even though the median separation may seem similar between triplets and singlets, as can be seen below the KS test results suggest the two distributions are statistically different. }

 We perform KS-test to compare different CDFs and results are summarized in Table~\ref{tab:ks}.
 Here D is the maximum separation between the two distributions and Prob(D) is the probability that this D occurs by chance.
 This table confirms that there is no statistically significant difference between the distribution of impact parameters for triplets and doublets.
 While the impact parameter distribution of singlet is significantly different from that of triplets.